 Go for a hike in a place where few others have walked.
 The 325,240 acre Denali State Park, is the definition of remote Alaska.
 Accessed only by helicopter, or several days of walking, this adventure drops you on the top of a mountain with 360 views all around you.

-With no paths or plans, every move is based on the landscape, weather and your physical abilities.
-Hiking down into the valley we followed animal tracks and interpreted the flora and fauna while looking for bear, moss, sheep and caribou.
+With no paths or plans, every move is based on the landscape, weather, and physical abilities.
+Hiking down into the valley we followed animal tracks and interpreted the flora and fauna while looking for bear, moss, sheep, and caribou.

-After 4 to 5 hours of alpine navigation the helicopter returned for extraction.
-This adventure is about exploring the Alaska that people only dream of and is only accessible by doing a heli-hike in Denali State Park.
+After 4 to 5 hours of alpine navigation, the helicopter returned for extraction.
+This adventure is about exploring Alaska that people only dream of and is only accessible by doing a heli-hike in Denali State Park.

 Don’t Leave Home Without: Lonely Planet Alaska (Travel Guide)